jonnonz1/nz-statute-book/acts/public/2019/new-zealand-infrastructure-commission-te-waihanga-act-2019.md

 (4) An entity to which the request is made must comply with the request, subject to sections 24 and 25 (which set out reasons for refusing a request for information).
 (5) However, the information cannot be withheld other than for the reasons in sections 24 and 25, and cannot be withheld at all if it could not properly be withheld under the Official Information Act 1982 or the Local Government Official Information and Meetings Act 1987, as the case may be.
 (6) A request may be made to 1 or more of the following entities:
-  (a) a department named in Schedule 1 of the State Sector Act 1988, other than—
+  (a) a department as defined in section 5 of the Public Service Act 2020, other than—
     (i) the Government Communications Security Bureau; and (ii) the New Zealand Security Intelligence Service:
-  (b) a departmental agency named in Schedule 1A of the State Sector Act 1988:
+  (b) a departmental agency as defined in section 5 of the Public Service Act 2020:
   (c) a statutory entity named in Schedule 1 of the Crown Entities Act 2004:
   (d) the New Zealand Defence Force:
   (e) a local authority, as defined in section 5(1) of the Local Government Act 2002: